-So, just how much can you expect to get for your phone?
-We’ve got the details below!
+So, just how much can you expect to get for your used iPhone SE this fall?
+Read on to find out.

 Initially launched in 2016 and making its return in 2020, the iPhone SE has everything Apple fans have come to know and love, tucked into a smaller frame and a much friendlier price point than its iPhone counterparts.
 Newer models started out at just $399 apiece, making the iPhone SE the perfect choice for anyone looking for Apple’s renowned quality for a much more affordable price.

 Now that there are newer models on the market, however, you might be curious about how much your used iPhone SE could be worth.
 Aside from which version you have, your 1st- or 2nd-generation iPhone SE’s resale value depends on a number of things, including: